marrip/biotonne/README.md

 ## BUSCO 3.0.2

 The current version of BUSCO is 3.0.2.
 To use the docker image, you need to download the required databases from the BUSCO website ([https://busco.ezlab.org/](https://busco.ezlab.org/)).
+At the moment, the docker image does not support plotting.